 Employees may seek damages from employers for each violation of wage statement if employers do not provide an accurate and complete wage statement or if employers willfully fail to provide one.

 Is It Illegal To Use Fake Pay stubs For Apartments?

-Making fake pay stubs isn’t unlawful; however, providing them as proof of income is.
+Making fake paystubs is not legal and providing providing them as proof of income is against the law.
 The minute you use them to obtain housing, secure a loan, evade taxes, or avoid paying child support is equivalent to fraud.